FelixKratz/SbarLua/README.md

 ## Using with [nix-darwin](https://github.com/LnL7/nix-darwin)

-You can install Stylix into your nix-darwin configuration via Flakes.
+You can install SbarLua into your nix-darwin configuration via Flakes.
 Add this to your `flake.nix`:

 ```nix